Excellence in Health Psychology Research Award

 University of California, Irvine; National Science Foundation

 By Roxane Cohen Silver, Ph.D., University of California, Irvine

-Sally S. Dickerson, recipient of the Division 38 Junior Award for Outstanding Contributions to Health Psychology, is an outstanding young scholar who is Associate Professor in the Department of Psychology & Social Behavior at the University of California, Irvine.
+Sally S. Dickerson, recipient of the Division 38 Excellence in Health Psychology Research by an Early Career Professional Award, is an outstanding young scholar who is Associate Professor in the Department of Psychology & Social Behavior at the University of California, Irvine.

 Starting with work she began as a graduate student, Dr. Dickerson has conducted groundbreaking, thought provoking, creative research on cortisol responses to acute stressors in humans.
 Overall, her body of work has contributed immensely to the field of health psychology and is on the cutting edge of the fading line between mind and body.

 Almost a decade ago, Dr. Dickerson and her colleague Margaret Kemeny produced a masterful meta-analysis in which they considered the implications for physiological functioning of social conditions that threaten self-worth and social status, such as experiences of failure, rejection, ridicule, or criticism.